2177866/dictionary-cache-service/README.md

 - `composer stan` – PHPStan level 9.
 - `composer test` – PHPUnit (unit + integration; requires a running Redis-compatible server and ext-redis).

-GitHub Actions (`.github/workflows/ci.yml`) runs a matrix of PHP 8.1–8.3 against Redis/KeyDB/Valkey/Dragonfly/Ardb, so every pull request is tested in multiple environments automatically.
+GitHub Actions (`.github/workflows/ci.yml`) runs a matrix of PHP 8.1–8.3 against Redis/KeyDB/Valkey/Dragonfly.
+Ardb is excluded because there is no publicly available Docker image; test it manually if your project relies on it.

 ## Want to Contribute?